Anti-Money Laundering Laws & Regulations In India

 A Benami transaction is a transaction wherein belongings is transferred to 1 character for a cost paid or provided by using every other person and often, the identity of the men and women concerned is hid.
 This Act changed into surpassed in 1988.
 It is to constrain Benami transactions and the proper to get better property held via the Benami.
 Section three of the Act particularly debars all of us from entering into a Benami transaction.
 The Act similarly specifies the ones residences received below the Benami transaction which might be susceptible to be received by using the ready government with none want of compensation to be payable through such authority.

+- The Indian Penal Code, 1860 and Code of Criminal Procedure, 1973.
 The Indian Penal Code, 1860 is the number one substantial regulation that regulates some of crook activities and also prescribes consequences for them.
 The Code of Criminal Procedure, 1973 then again is a part of procedural regulation that designate processes to be accompanied in crook cases.
 A number of offences underneath the Indian Penal Code were recognized as being scheduled offences in the meaning explained inside the PMLA.
 Further, Section 65 of the PMLA also specify that the provisions of the Code of Criminal Procedure are to be followed in appreciate of the numerous complaints prescribed under the PMLA.

 - The Narcotic Drugs and Psychotropic Substances Act, 1985